Traversing toward Epley Portal with Mount Baker in the background, June 1990. (Map, 400kb)

 John Mauro skis powder on the Park Glacier, June 15, 2004.

 We reached the summit at 9:45 a.m. and studied the route down the Park Glacier from above.
 Dwight Watson's party had descended northeast from the summit toward The Cockscomb.
-Then they roped up and belayed each other over the bergschrund at the top of the Park Glacier.
-John and I considered skiing the Park headwall, but we decided against it because of the new snow and uncertain avalanche risk.
-Instead we skied down toward Sherman Crater a few hundred feet, then worked northeast across the upper Boulder Glacier to the Park Glacier below the headwall.
+From there they roped up and belayed each other over the bergschrund at the top of the Park Glacier.
+John and I considered skiing the Park Glacier Headwall, but we decided against it because of the new snow and uncertain avalanche risk.
+Instead we skied south toward Sherman Crater, descending a few hundred feet, then worked northeast across the upper Boulder Glacier to the Park Glacier below the headwall.

 On the Park Glacier we found powder.
 Powder in mid-June.
 "Nobody's going to believe us," I told John.
 We leapfrogged down the glacier taking pictures of each other and savoring the 4000-foot run.
 We stopped for lunch at the Mazama-Rainbow Glacier saddle and soaked up the warm sun, so different from the cold, windy summit we'd experienced less than an hour earlier.